michalrzak/auditory-intention-decoding/README.md

 # Installation

 The repository uses Poetry as its dependency management system.
-The code should work on Windows, Linux, and MacOS, however, Linux and MacOS may require additional steps. `Python 3.8` is used as it is the recommended distribution for `Psychopy`.
+The code should work on Windows, Linux, and MacOS, however, Linux and macOS may require additional steps. `Python 3.8` is used as it is the recommended distribution for `Psychopy`.

 To install Poetry follow the instructions at <https://python-poetry.org/docs/#installation>.